horsfieldsa/wordpress-fargate/README.md

 ## Limitations

-1. Currently you need to manually activate and configure the WP Offload S3 Lite Plugin.
-2. Currently you need to manually create an IAM user for the WP Offload S3 Lite Plugin.
+1. The WP Offload S3 Lite Plugin doesn't support ECS Task IAM Roles.
+To work-around this we need to create an IAM user, and configure access keys.

 ## TODO: